AndrewGossenPerez/Backtester/README.md

 **Work-in-progress trading engine** featuring a **C++ event-driven backtesting engine**,
 CSV market-data ingestion, and a **Python front-end for visualisation and plotting**.

-The goal of this project is to build a flexible research environment for developing and backtesting trading strategies.
+The goal of this project is to build a handrolled flexible research environment for developing and backtesting trading strategies.